marcorussi/tcp_dweet/README.md

 This project is just an IoT "experiment" so your help is appreciate!

 Known issues:
+- Ethernet layer remains stacked until an Ethernet cable is connected.
+It is necessary to add a timeout in order to exit the related infinite loop in eth.c file.
 - Sometime connection is not closed successfully: final ACK is not sent.